peteroupc/peteroupc.github.io/randomfunc.md

 If the probability distributions are the same, then strategies 1 to 3 make higher numbers more likely, and strategies 4 to 6, lower numbers.

-> **Note:** Variants of strategy 4 &mdash; e.g., choosing the second-, third-, or nth-lowest number &mdash; are formally called second-, third-, or nth-order statistics distributions.
+> **Note:** Variants of strategy 4 &mdash; e.g., choosing the second-, third-, or nth-lowest number &mdash; are formally called second-, third-, or nth-order statistics distributions, respectively.
 >
 > **Examples:**
 >